Georgetown-University-Libraries/testManifests/README.md

 ## TODOs
 - Create manifest from EAD
-- Create manifest for FlexPaper pre-compiled resources
+- TODO - overlay text extract into sample files
 - Enable the generation of a manifest for item bitstreams (original or other bundle)

 ## Implemented
 - Find manifest.json attached to an item and render the IIIF logo
+- Create manifest for ~~FlexPaper pre-compiled resources~~
+  - Can use the same set of tools to generate resources

 ## Questions for the IIIF/UV Community
 - ~~How to use a PDF in UV.
 What can UV do with a PDF that the default browser view cannot?~~